 Dance Theatre Of Harlem: A Look At Black Classicism | 11/1977

-The eight year old company, under the dedicated leadership of Arthur Mitchell, and Co-Director Karel Shook, has earned accolades by providing ballet lovers throughout the world with many evenings of brilliant and scintillating dance.
-And while doing so they have permanently laid to rest that old myth, which was not often subtly perpetuate by many ballet conservatives, that black dancers with their ample round behinds and curvy bodies aren’t really physically suited to dance true classical ballet.
-By the conservatives own admission, the classicism of ballet is found in the perfection of the technique (way of performing).
+The eight-year-old company, under the dedicated leadership of Arthur Mitchell and Co-Director Karel Shook, has earned accolades by providing ballet lovers throughout the world with many evenings of brilliant and scintillating dance.
+And while doing so, they have permanently laid to rest that old myth, which was often subtly perpetuated by many ballet conservatives, that black dancers with their ample round behinds and curvy bodies aren’t really physically suited to dance true classical ballet.
+By the conservatives’ own admission, the classicism of ballet is found in the perfection of the technique (way of performing).
 The complete domination and control of the body is absolutely essential to attain this perfection.
 Dance Theatre of Harlem has done just that both individually through its dancers and collectively as a company.

 You may well ask, from where do these dancers come?
 Does Mitchell pluck them out of some equivalent of a dance haven in the sky?
 The answer is that they do come from a dance haven, but it’s not in the sky.
 Rather it’s located on 152 St. in Harlem and it’s the place where the company studies daily under dance masters, where they develop the technique and style that has bedazzled dance audiences in Europe, The Caribbean, and all over the United States.